jmike/naomi/README.md

 });
 ```

-### Putting the model to use
+### How to user a model?

-Creating a model gives you access to handy methods for handling repetitive tasks, such as simple CRUD function.
+Creating a model gives you access to handy methods for managing repetitive CRUD tasks + counting records.

 ##### Creating/updating records